NeuroLexDiagnostics/train-emotions/README.md

 ![](https://media.giphy.com/media/3o6nUNpJn4VznakjKM/giphy.gif)

-## Weekly meeting time

-We plan to do slack updates every week 8 PM EST on Fridays.
-If we need to do a work session, we will arrange for that.
+## Team members

 Active members of the team working on this repo include:

 * Bineeta Gupta (Arizona State University)
 * Luke Lyon (Boulder, CO)
 * Anwar Akkari (Yale University)
 * Jim Schwoebel (Boston, MA)

+## Meeting times

+We plan to do slack updates every week 8 PM EST on Fridays.
+If we need to do a work session, we will arrange for that.

 ## Goal / summary or prior models (how they were formed)